Low-noise Optomechanical Single Phonon-photon Conversion for Quantum Networks: Competing interests

 \subsubsection{Simulation of cross- and auto-correlation functions}

 We evaluate the resulting cross-correlation between detection events during the write and readout pulse $g^{(2)}_\mathrm{S,aS}$ and autocorrelation function of the readout optical field $g^{(2)}(0)$.
-Figure \ref{Fig:S1_qutip_simulations}a shows the simulated cross-correlation function as a function of total thermal phonon occupation during the readout pulse.
-The total thermal phonon occupation is given by
+Figure \ref{Fig:S1_qutip_simulations}a shows the simulated cross-correlation function as a function of total thermal phonon occupancy during the readout pulse.
+The total thermal phonon occupancy is given by

 where $n_\mathrm{write}$ and $n_\mathrm{read}$ are the thermal phonon populations induced due to heating during the write pulse and read pulse.
 To compare the simulations to the measurements we fix the Stokes scattering probability during the write pulse to $p_\mathrm{S}=1.3\%$ as used in the cross-correlation and HBT measurements.
 As calibrated above, the write pulse creates a thermal phonon population of $n_\mathrm{write}=0.039$.
 We vary the value of anti-Stokes scattering probability during the red-detuned readout pulse and use the calibrated thermal phonon occupancy shown in the main text for $n_\mathrm{read}$.